dtcenter/MET/met/docs/Users_Guide/appendixF.rst

 F.5 Python Embedding for Point Observations

 The ASCII2NC tool supports the “-format python” option.
 With this option, point observations may be passed as input.
-An example of this is provided in Section [subsec:ascii2nc-pyembed].
+An example of this is provided in :ref:`ascii2nc-pyembed`.
 That example uses the read_ascii_point.py sample script which is included with the MET code.
 It reads ASCII data in MET's 11-column point observation format and stores it in a Pandas dataframe to be read by the ASCII2NC tool with Python.

 The read_ascii_point.py sample script can be found in: